Frequently Asked Questions

 Currently you can only choose the grade and term of loans in which you invest, but not individual loans.
 Our allocation engine is calibrated to apply funds to loans with diverse characteristics, e.g. terms, interest rates, geographies, professions, etc within your selected credit grades.
 The objective is that the loans in which you invest are broadly representative of all loans available in that credit grade.

 Investors currently receive between 5.25% and 17.74% as a gross return on each loan depending on the borrower's credit grade (after deduction of SocietyOne's Servicer Fee and prior to losses, recoveries and taxes).
-The weighted average return to investors across all credit grades is currently 7% - 8% p.a. on average after defaults and impairments (prior to taxes).
+The expected weighted average "Effective Annual Return" (defined in more detail below) to investors across all credit grades is currently 7% - 8% p.a. on average after fees but before taxes and losses.
 Find more info on investing in personal loans.

 The interest rate is fixed for the life of the loan.